recentbontipiece/SimpleTweet/README.md

-## User Stories

-->If the user don't login a Login button is shown.
-->After login the user will see last 25 tweets
-->There are also swiperefresh that implemented when user swipe from top to bottom.
-->There are also a loadmore that implemented when user swipe from top to bottom.

 # Project : Twitter

-Movie App is an android app that allows you to see a list of last 20 films from an API.
+SimpleTwitter App is an android app that allows you to see a list of tweets from an API, when you scroll dowen the list is update from the recent one to last one.

 Submitted by: John Vallon

-Time spent: 2 hours spent in total
+Time spent: 3 hours spent in total

 # User Stories